Yucao42/Zedboard_Canny_Edge_Detector/README.md

 An algorithm using pure convolutional patterns to filter the input video stream and output it to show on a VGA cable.
 Only PL part of the Zedboard is used.

 Target input from OV7670 VGA resolution camera.
 The pixels stream is acquired in raw RGB data to FPGA and a Sobel kernel is applied to get gradient value.
+Then Canny edge detection is performed by NMS and Double threshold connection.
+Evaluation has been done on Zedboard with a monitor showing the output results.